JonTheWong/whmcs_autoauth/README.md

 Based on my testing the links do no expire.

-Based on the above code, when we make a request using the l/e/qauth.php links it redirects to the $url and that generates a new timestamp + hash.
+Based on the above code, when we make a request using the l/i/qauth.php links it redirects to the $url and that generates a new timestamp + hash.
 But this does not expire?
-How can it expire if the hash is based on a timestamp, changing it everytime.
+How can it expire if the hash is based on a timestamp, changing it every time.

 The initial email+secretkey hash is constant.. include timestamp in that generation?